Measuring and Mitigating Biases in Motor Insurance Pricing

+This process is repeated starting with $s_i=0$ to obtain $\Tilde{FT}_{0}$.
+A value closer to zero indicates fairer model.

-However, it's important to note that the quality of the proximity metric provided by the $k$-nearest-neighbors model is the primary limitation of this approach.
-To address this limitation, we perform over-parameterization and variable selection using a grid search approach.
-This optimization includes the selection of an appropriate distance metric and its parameter settings, as well as determining the optimal number of neighbors.
-Additionally, we optimize the number of variables and the specific variables used to build the model.
-The goal is to identify the $k$-nearest-neighbors model that minimizes the distance between individuals while also minimizing differences in premiums.
-We conduct a grid search on these various parameters and validate the results using a test dataset.
-This approach provides a satisfactory solution with a significantly lower operational cost compared to a causal study.
-It's worth noting that minimizing bias and distance is a way to ensure that the presented level of bias is not artificially inflated by the model.
-This concept is related to the idea of counterfactual fairness, as discussed in \cite{kusner2017counterfactual}, \cite{de2021transport}, and more recently \cite{charpentier2023transport}.
-After detecting bias, it becomes essential to attempt to mitigate it while preserving the performance and consistency of the constructed models.
+However, it's crucial to note that the quality of the proximity metric provided by the $k$-nearest-neighbors model is the primary limitation.
+To address this, we conduct hyperparameter tuning and variable selection using a grid search approach on our model.
+This optimization involves selecting an appropriate distance metric and its parameter settings, along with determining the optimal number of neighbors.
+Additionally, we optimize the number and specific variables used in model construction.
+The objective is to identify the $k$-nearest-neighbors model that minimizes individual distance while minimizing differences in premiums.
+We perform a grid search on these parameters and validate the results using a test dataset.
+This approach offers a satisfactory solution with significantly lower operational costs compared to a causal study.
+Minimizing bias and distance helps ensure that the presented bias level isn't artificially inflated by the model, aligning with the concept of counterfactual fairness discussed in \cite{kusner2017counterfactual}, \cite{de2021transport}, and more recently \cite{charpentier2023transport}.

+Once bias is detected, it's crucial to attempt mitigation while preserving the performance and consistency of the models constructed.